 Impact of improved HIV care and treatment on PrEP effectiveness in the United States, 2016-2020

 Khurana, N., Yaylali, E., Farnham, P. G., Hicks, K. A., Allaire, B. T., Jacobson, E., & Sansom, S. L. (2018).
 Impact of improved HIV care and treatment on PrEP effectiveness in the United States, 2016-2020.
-Journal of Acquired Immune Deficiency Syndromes.
-DOI: 10.1097/QAI.0000000000001707
+Journal of acquired immune deficiency syndromes (1999), 78(4), 399-405.
+Advance online publication. https://doi.org/10.1097/QAI.0000000000001707

-CONCLUSIONS: The marginal benefit of PrEP was larger when current HIV care continuum percentages were maintained, but continued to be substantial even when national care goals were met.
-The high-risk MSM population was the chief beneficiary of PrEP.
+Conclusions: The marginal benefit of PrEP was larger when current HIV-care-continuum percentages were maintained but continued to be substantial even when national care goals were met.
+The high-risk men who have sex with men population was the chief beneficiary of PrEP.